markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 19, 2025](https://github.com/markjprice/cs13net9/issues/24).

 In the **Good Practice** box, the first link has moved to https://www-users.cse.umn.edu/~arnold/disasters/patriot.html.

+# Page 106 - Rider and its warnings about boxing

+> Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 20, 2025](https://github.com/markjprice/cs13net9/issues/25).

+The link for best practices has moved to this link: https://docs.unity3d.com/Manual/performance-reference-types.html, and you need to scroll down to one of the last sections, titled *Avoid converting value types to reference types*.

 # Page 112 - Custom number formatting